Friends and Heroes: Alexandria (AD 69)

 The series begins in the year 69 AD, in Alexandria.
 There is a rebellion going on in nearby Judea by the Jews and Christians.
 In response, the governor, Tiberius orders his men, led by Brutacus and Tobias, to crack down on the Jews and Christians.

-In the first episode introduces the family of Samuel, Diana, their son Macky, and their rarely seen parrot, Pontius, who live in Delta Quarter on the port of Alexandria.
+The first episode introduces the family of Samuel, Diana, their son Macky, and their rarely seen parrot, Pontius, who live in Delta Quarter on the port of Alexandria.
 They are rebels who hide other rebels in their house.
 Samuel's friend, a commander for the rebels in Judea, sends his daughters, Leah and Rebecca, to live with Samuel's family.

 In episode two, Macky and Rebecca have an encounter with a girl named Portia while riding horses.
 After talking, they find out that she is the Governor's niece.
 She becomes fast friends with Samuel's family, but they never tell her that they are rebels.

 Episode three introduces the characters of Miriam and Nathan, Samuel and Diana's friends, as well as fellow rebels.
-We are also introduced to their adopted African son, Sollie.
+Their adopted African son, Sollie, is also introduced.

 The entire first season is primarily a series of journeys, trying to protect rebels without the Governor or his cronies finding out.
 In the third-to-last episode, however, Tobias finds out the truth and they are all forced to flee Alexandria.